ryuichiueda/slides_marp/advanced_vision/lesson2-e.md

 - Option 1: If the output is incorrect, just change it randomly.
 $\rightarrow$With many parameters, it's impossible to get the correct answer.
-- Option 2: Change the parameters to minimize the discrepancy.
+- Option 2: Change the parameters to minimize the difference.
+    - How??
         - There are a lot of neurons.
-- How? ?

-<center>Let's discuss what to do</center>
+<center>Let's discuss.</center>

 ![bg right:30% 100%](./figs/gradient_lost.png)